-Ask most non-attorneys about the McDonald's "hot coffee" lawsuit.
-Chances are, they've heard of it; but the true facts of the case remain a mystery to many people, particularly those who ridicule the plaintiff as someone who took advantage of the legal system for financial gain.
+The McDonald's "hot coffee" lawsuit from 1994 was popular in the news, but the facts of the case remain a mystery to many people.
+The plaintiff was ridiculed for a frivolous lawsuit and for taking advantage of the legal system for financial gain.
 But nothing could be further from the truth.

 McDonald's Hot Coffee Case: The Facts

-In order to separate facts from the myths surrounding this infamous case, we've provided some of the key, undisputed facts shared at trial.
+To separate facts from the myths surrounding this infamous case, we've provided some of the key undisputed facts shared at trial.

 Company Policy on Coffee Temperature